CmlLib/CmlLib.Core-wiki/Common-Erros.md

 ### Error: could not open jvm.cfg
 Reinstall java.
-if your launcher use MJava, remove runtime directory(default: %appdata%/.minecraft/runtime) and download java through MJava again.
+if your launcher use MJava, remove runtime directory(default: `<Your Minecraft Path>/runtime`) and download java through MJava again.

 # macOS